 X-rays are produced by an X-ray tube, which is an evacuated tube (usually made of glass) and it contains an electrically heated filament and a tungsten anode.
 The electrically heated filament releases electrons which are made to hit on the tungsten anode.
 Due to the collision of high-velocity electrons with the tungsten anode, X-rays are emitted.

 These X-rays are allowed to pass through the test material.
 A cassette containing film is placed behind the test material (part to be inspected).
 A penetrameter (or Image Quality Indicator IQI) is placed on the side of the source adjacent to the weld.

-After the prescribed time of exposure the source is turned off and the film is send for development in the dark room (A dark room is a place where the film is developed).
-After development the film is inspected with the help of a viewer.
+After the prescribed time of exposure, the source is turned off and the film is sent for development in the darkroom (A darkroom is a place where the film is developed.
+Click here to learn how the film is developed in the darkroom).
+After development, the film is inspected with the help of a viewer.

 Radiography by using Gamma-rays:

 Gamma rays are produced by radioactive isotopes.
-Nucleus of a radioactive isotope remains unstable.
+The nucleus of a radioactive isotope remains unstable.
 Commonly used isotopes for industrial radiography are: